 Key features to look for

-To help you get the most out of your digital radio, look out for the following features:
+To help you get the most out of your digital radio, out for the following features:

 If you’re looking for a radio that can get you out of bed in the mornings, a model with good alarm options is essential.
-The best will let you select which days to set the alarm for, so you can have a lie in at the weekend, and how the alarm will sound, be it a buzzer, radio station or external source like an iPod.
+The best will let you select which days to set the alarm for, so you can have a lie-in at the weekend, and how the alarm will sound - be it a buzzer or a radio station.
 If you and your partner need to get up at different times, look for a model with multiple independent alarms.

-It's much less common now, but some radios have a dock to slot your smartphone or mp3 player into, and play music from your device.
+It's much less common now, but some radios have a dock to slot your smartphone or MP3 player into and play music from your device.
 They are easy to use, and will also recharge the device at the same time.

-Some radios come with touchscreens instead of more traditional knobs and buttons.
-They’re not for everyone - those with dexterity issues may struggle with the controls, and they’re not best suited to kitchen radios, where listeners who are washing up or knuckle deep in dough could have problems getting a response with messy hands.
+Some radios have touchscreens instead of more traditional knobs and buttons.
+They’re not for everyone - those with dexterity issues may struggle with the controls, and they’re not best suited to kitchen radios, where listeners who are washing up or knuckle-deep in dough could have problems getting a response with messy hands.

 If you’re after a dedicated bedroom alarm clock, look for one with a prominent snooze button.
-This way you can have easily buy yourself 10 more minutes in bed, without having to furiously scrabble with the radio and put your specs on to find the right button.
+This way, you can easily buy yourself 10 more minutes in bed, without having to furiously scrabble with the radio and put your specs on to find the right button.

-Not an essential accessory for everyone, but if you’re picking a radio for a living room, as opposed to the bedroom, it can be handy to have a remote, instead of getting up and adjusting the volume or station every time.
+Not an essential accessory for everyone but, if you’re picking a radio for a living room as opposed to the bedroom, it can be handy to have a remote so you don't have to get up and adjust the volume or switch stations every time.
 Look for one with prominent, well-labelled buttons.
 Some radio brands have a free app that you can download to turn your smartphone into a remote control, if it doesn't already come with one.

-A USB port can be a handy addition to a digital radio, as it allows you to plug other devices in, such as a phone or tablet.
-This can then charge your devices, or play music back from them.
+A USB port can be a handy addition to a digital radio, as it allows you to plug in other devices, such as a phone or tablet.
+The radio can then charge your devices or play music from them.